Housing

 'Enabling' is the strategy team working with a range of partners in the public and private sector who may be able to help us provide homes.
 The majority are likely to be for various forms of home ownership, allowing people to meet their aspirations.
 Some homes will be for rent in the social sector for those who cannot afford to buy in the housing market.

 Enabling is not only about building new properties but also working with owners to bring empty properties back into use or converting unused or under-used properties into smaller units to provide more homes for people to live in.
-For further information please contact our Housing development team.
+For more information please contact our Housing development team.

 Empty properties